CannerCMS/grid-breakpoint/README.md

 $ npm install --save grid-breakpoint
 ```

-## Problem
+## Problem in writing grids

 Grid is great!
-But one big problem in grid is when you have a big list of columns, you can not just push all the columns into a row.
-If the containers have different height, your items will not display as you expected.
+But one big commonly problem in writing grids is when you have a big list of columns, you can't just push all the columns into a row.
+If the containers have different height, your items will end up displaying unexpected.

 So let's turn